Minoti Vaishnav

 Minoti Vaishnav is an Indian–born American screenwriter, songwriter, and entertainment producer.
 Born in Mumbai, she moved to Los Angeles at the age of 19, leaving her family back in India.
 At 22 she produced her first album "The Fictional Truth", with her first single "Psychologist" getting several thousands of downloads online.
 In 2012 she graduated from California State University Northridge and released her second album "Secret Garden" in 2013.
+In 2018, she attended University of Oxford where she earned a master's degree in creative writing.

 In spite of not being signed to a label, the music video for her single "So Will You" went semi-viral on YouTube with over 100,000 views (a significant number for the time) and her songs have played on radio stations across the U.S, U.K, Canada, Singapore and Denmark.
 In 2015, she released her third album "Mix It Up".